JA-26-01/JA-26-01.github.io/_pages/about.md

 Hi everyone!
 I am Jesmine.
 Welcome to my little space on the world wide web!

+I am a final year undergrad, majoring in computer science and engineering.
+I’m broadly interested in all aspects of machine learning, and particularly in probabilistic modeling, deep learning,data-driven systems and applications to life and engineering sciences, especially bioinformatics.
+My research is aligned along those fields.
+I am keen on getting involved in the area between software development and data science.

+Currently I am working as a Data Analyst Intern at J P Morgan Chase and Co.

+Random Trivia:
+In my spare time, I like to read books, paint, play my ukelele and travel with my family.
+I grew up in Agartala, India
+I can speak Korean quite well

 If we chance to cross paths, feel free to say hi.
-I am not scary in all honesty.